Jeffrey Alfred Legum: Philanthropy

-and the Johns Hopkins School of Medicine, where he endowed The Jeffrey and Harriet Legum Professorship in Acute Neurological Medicine and The John W. Griffin, MD Professorship in Neurology.
+and the Johns Hopkins School of Medicine, where he endowed The Jeffrey and Harriet Legum Professorship in Acute Neurological Medicine and The John W. Griffin, MD Professorship in Neurology with a donation of $2.5 million.

+Legum served on the board of directors of the Preakness Celebration, Inc. in 1988 and 1989 and was the vice president in 1989.
+He was also an Emeritus Trustee of the Park School of Baltimore and has donated over $1 million to the school.

 In 2001, Jeffrey and Harriet Legum donated $1.5 million to Johns Hopkins School of Medicine to create a professorship in acute neurological medicine.
+More recently they gave an additional $1 million to the department of psychiatry to support a fellowship program.

 In 2003, Legum and his wife donated $3 million to Johns Hopkins to help fund construction of a building which would house both clinical and basic research.

-In 2016, the County of Baltimore honored Legum for his philanthropic activities, naming December 10, 2016 as "Jeffrey Alfred Legum Day."

 In 2021, Legum gave $110,000 to allow the Baltimore Museum of Art to keep their promise to increase the minimum wage for employees from $13.50 per hour to $15 per hour.
 Legum also gave money to the Kennedy Center to support the construction of the second building, The REACH.

+In 2023 he gave $250,000 to Heartly House.